Vitamin B12 Supplements: A Wide Selection

-Tablets do have one large disadvantage in that they often contain a number of additives to achieve the desired shape, colour and taste.
-Some additives are suspected to impede the absorption of B12 in optimal locations like the stomach and intestine.
+Tablets have a major disadvantage in that they often contain quite a few additives to ensure the desired shape, colour and taste.
+Some additives are believed to interfere with the breakdown of the tablet in the stomach or intestine; compromising the B12 intake.

 Vitamin B12 Capsules

 Capsules are much easier to make without additives – mostly only cellulose is needed – which is why they are often preferable to tablets.
 They are considered the purest and often most high quality form of supplement, especially popular with health-conscious consumers who want to avoid artificial additives.

 People looking specifically for vegan vitamin B12 supplements should check the labels of both pills and capsules, as they may contain gelatine and/or lactose.

 Due to our ability to absorb vitamin B12 sublingually via the oral mucosa – lozenges, drops and sprays make a lot of sense.
 Drops and sprays are more easily absorbed due to the fact that the B12 is already dissolved and they can be quickly swallowed.
 In contrast, lozenges have longer contact with the oral mucosa and release the vitamin slowly, which can also be quite beneficial.
 In the case of lozenges, however, the frequent use of additives such as sweeteners, colourants and flavours is a negative factor – drops and spray are often more natural.